 How may it affect them?

 1. Owner-occupied home:

 As said earlier, a house with a high energy label decreases the monthly costs and saves you some money.
 And so, lending one of those "green loans" on good terms might be preferred in the long run and make a great return on investment.

 2. Rental property:

-Assuming that you bought a second house to rent out.
-One of the metrics used to determine whether the property falls under the free-sector (vrij sector) rental or not is the "scoring" (puntentelling) system.
-One of the factors that have a relatively significant share of the scoring results is the energy label.
-Bottom line, before you buy a rental property, a high-energy rate is definitely a plus.
-Planning to buy a rental property?
-Read more.
+Let's assume that you bought a second house to rent out.
+One of the factors used to determine whether the rental property falls under the free sector (vrij sector) or not is the Dutch "scoring system" (puntentelling).
+The house's energy label is a factor that has a relatively significant share of the scoring results.

-These 2 examples demonstrate the significance of investigating a house's energy label before buying it.
-Implementing that may grant home-seeker, for example, spare money every month, which directly ease him to pay the monthly mortgage repayment.
+These two examples demonstrate the significance of investigating a house's energy label before buying it.

 Planning to buy a house?